b0ratt/saucedemo-playwright/README.md

   - Run visual tests
   - Update snapshots

+After execution test results will be stored as artifacts.

 ## :fire: Issues :fire:
 If your PR is failing because of differences between snapshots and you want to update snapshots then just add `/update-snapshots` comment in your PR and it will automatically trigger `Update Snapshots` job and commit updated snapshots in your branch.